boostercloud/kyc-example/README.md

     * Obtain information about user's family members, particularly those who may have political influence or connections.
     * Collect information about the user's occupation, employer, and source of income.

+6. Ongoing monitoring:

+    * Continuously monitor the user's account activity to identify any unusual or suspicious transactions.
+    * Conduct periodic reviews of the user's information and update the risk assessment accordingly.

 ### Repository Structure

 You'll find the full code of both NestJS and Booster projects in the corresponding folders: